Common bile duct: Clinical significance

 It normally gets slightly dilated after cholecystectomy, with upper limit (95% prediction interval) being about 10 mm after a few months.

 On abdominal ultrasonography, the common bile duct is most readily seen in the porta hepatis (where the CBD lies anterior to the portal vein and hepatic artery).
 The absence of Doppler signal distinguishes it from the portal vein and hepatic artery.

+Obstruction

+Tumours in the head of the pancreas may come to obstruct the distal bile duct.

 If obstructed by a gallstone, a condition called choledocholithiasis can result.
 In this obstructed state, the duct is especially vulnerable to an infection called ascending cholangitis.
 One form of treatment is a cholecystenterostomy.
-Rare deformities of the common bile duct are cystic dilations (4 cm), choledochoceles (cystic dilation of the ampula of Vater (3–8 cm)), and biliary atresia.
+Rare deformities of the common bile duct are cystic dilations (4 cm), choledochoceles (cystic dilation of the ampulla of Vater (3–8 cm)), and biliary atresia.

 History

 Obstruction of the common bile duct and related jaundice has been documented since at least since the time of Erasistratus.